-There are plenty of Pokemon Trainers out there who have the adorable Galarian starter Pokemon ready to trade.
-However, trading isn’t always a viable option for those who aren’t able or don’t want to play online with others.
+While there are plenty of Pokemon Trainers out there who have the other Galarian starter Pokemon ready to trade, it isn’t always a viable option for those who aren’t able or don’t want to play online with others.

 Our handy guide will provide a rundown of how to get all three starters in Sword and Shield without trading, which is a perfect method for trainers who prefer to play offline.